ludeeus/pytraccar/README.md

 1. Fork the repository
 2. Clone the repository locally and open the devcontainer or use GitHub codespaces
 3. Do your changes
-4. Lint the files with `make lint`
+4. Lint the files with `poetry run ruff check --fix pytraccar`
-5. Ensure all tests passes with `make test`
+5. Format the files with `poetry run ruff format`
-6. Ensure 100% coverage with `make coverage`
+6. Ensure all tests passes and coverage is still at 100% with `poetry run pytest --cov`
 7. Commit your work, and push it to GitHub
 8. Create a PR against the `main` branch